dav31rg/eatable/README.md

 <strong>Make everyday cooking fun..!! 😄</strong> App to empower home cooks.

 You can see a list of recipes, create, and update recipes, and cooking tips.
-Developed on React JS managing an API deployed on herokuapp.com
+Developed on <strong>React JS</strong> managing an API deployed on herokuapp.com

 ## Dependecies
 - [emotion v11.10.6](https://emotion.sh/docs/introduction)